tpetricek/techdims/content/dimensions/adoptability.md

 ## Smalltalk and Lisp machines

 Smalltalk and Lisp machines were complex but unified.
 After overcoming the initial learning curve, their environments provided a complete solution for building entire application systems of arbitrary complexity without having to learn other technologies.
-Boxer [#](BoxerDesign) is notable for providing a general-purpose programming environment---albeit for small-scale applications---along with an organizing visual metaphor like that of spreadsheets.
+Boxer [#](BoxerDesign) is notable for providing a general-purpose programming environment—albeit for small-scale applications—along with an organizing visual metaphor like that of spreadsheets.

 ----------------------------------------------------------------------------------------------------
 - id:sociability